 Launched in the fall of 2015, the print on demand service allows sellers to sign up for a free account and upload (using a super simple user interface) 10 designs suitable for printing on t-shirts.
 When a customer purchases a t-shirt design, Amazon prints it and ships it to the customer.
 For every shirt that sells, you earn a royalty based on the list price of your t-shirt minus Amazon’s cost (materials, production, fulfillment and shipping) and a 15 percent listing fee.

 Merch by Amazon has been touted as one of the best ways for content and graphic creators to benefit financially from their ideas and art by creating, printing and selling their own t-shirts.
-But the great thing about Merch by Amazon is that even if you aren’t a talented graphic designer, have no e-commerce experience, and have no clue what “search engine optimization” means, you can still be successful by using the right tools and outsourcing what you don’t know.
+But the great thing about the Amazon print-on-demand service is that even if you aren’t a talented graphic designer, have no e-commerce experience, and have no clue what “search engine optimization” means, you can still be successful by using the right tools and outsourcing what you don’t know.